CNSLabs/contracts/security/audits/README.md

 # Security Audits

-This directory contains security audit reports for the CNS Token contracts.
+This directory contains security audit reports for the SHO Token contracts.

 ## Audit Index